 You spend a lot of time each week making sure your yard looks its best.
 It can be very frustrating and disappointing to look at your freshly mowed lawn only to find it looks terrible.
 The cuts may be uneven with strips of uncut grass or scalping of the lawn.

-A Honda lawn mower may cut uneven when your wheel is damaged, the deck heights are not adjusted correctly, the mower blade is bent or dull, or the mower deck is packed for of grass clippings.
+A Honda lawn mower may have a bad or uneven cut when the wheel is damaged, the deck heights are not adjusted correctly, the mower blade is bent or dull, or the mower deck is packed for of grass clippings.

 Keep reading and I’ll go into more detail about why these items will give you an uneven cut.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.